shivamarora1/gitaction_tag/README.md

-This repository contains a **GitHub Action** which will tag the repository whenever there is a push on the **master** branch.
-Normally developers tend to forget tagging the repository whenever some new stable code is merged on the **master** branch and eventually deployed on **production**.
-This workflow aims to automate the tagging process whenever there is a new deployment on **master** branch.
+This repository contains a **GitHub Action** which will tag the repository whenever there is a push on the **main** branch.
+Normally developers tend to forget tagging the repository whenever some new stable code is merged on the **main** branch and eventually deployed on **production**.
+This workflow aims to automate the tagging process whenever there is a new deployment on **main** branch.

 Some background on **Git tag** and **GitHub actions**